yunhao-qian/SD3-LoRA-CelebA/README.md

 This will automatically install all dependencies, but you may prefer to install them manually to ensure compatibility with your system.
 Refer to [`pyproject.toml`](./pyproject.toml) for the complete list of dependencies.

-To compute FID scores, you will need to install the additional [`pytorch-fid` package](https://github.com/mseitzer/pytorch-fid):
+To calculate FID scores, you will need to install the additional [`pytorch-fid` package](https://github.com/mseitzer/pytorch-fid):

 ```bash
 pip install pytorch-fid